jvpatey/jvpatey/README.md

 - ✨ I'm committed to continuous learning and excited to grow through hands-on projects and new technologies.

 ## Projects

+### 📂 Previous Projects
 - 🏠 [**HomeKeep**](https://github.com/jvpatey/HomeKeep) – A home maintenance notification web app utilizing Firebase and Firestore for storage, authentication, notifications, and backend-like functionality.
 - 🦷 [**OralCheckr**](https://github.com/jvpatey/OralCheckr) – A full-stack oral health assessment and habit tracker app built with React (frontend) and Express (backend).

+### 🚧 Currently Building
+- 🚀 [**StreamLn**](https://github.com/jvpatey/StreamLn) – An all-in-one workspace for dev notes, tasks, and clarity, built for developers who think in tasks, code, and connected ideas.
+Inspired by Notion, Trello, and Slack Canvas — but designed specifically for developers.

 ## How to Reach Me
 - 📫 Contact me at: